rcl-ssl/docs/autorenew/autorenew.md

 # RCL AutoRenew Function

-In this section, you will learn how to install, configure and use the RCL AutoRenew Function to automatically renew TLS/SSL certificate.
+In this section, you will learn how to install, configure and use the RCL AutoRenew Function to automatically renew SSL/TLS certificates created in the RCL portal.